Deaths of Oron Shaul and Hadar Goldin: Hadar Goldin

-Efforts to release the soldiers' bodies
+Efforts to return the soldiers' bodies

 On August 11, 2014 Israeli Minister of Defense Moshe Ya'alon visited the Shaul family to inform them that the government was making every effort to retrieve their son's body from Hamas.

 There was coverage of the request for Hamas to return the bodies of Shaul and Goldin in international media through the late summer and early fall of 2014.
-Ongoing negotiations for the exchange of Palestinian prisoners held in Israel for the bodies of the two men have been the focus of international press coverage in late 2014.
+Ongoing negotiations for the exchange of Palestinian prisoners held in Israel for the bodies of the two men were the focus of international press coverage in late 2014.

-The question of whether Israel should release convicted Palestinian militants in exchange for Hamas' agreement to release the bodies of the two dead soldiers ignited a heated political debate within Israel.
+The question of whether Israel should release convicted Palestinian militants in exchange for Hamas' agreement to return the bodies of the two dead soldiers ignited a heated political debate within Israel.
 Apparently referring to the two bodies, Hamas official Mushir al-Masri boasted that "Hamas has bargaining chips that forced Israel to succumb to Palestinian demands.
 The indirect negotiations mediated by the Egyptians may in the future lead to a new prisoner swap deal in which many Palestinian prisoners are freed." on his Facebook page.

 In September 2017 a gallery show of works by Goldin was put on in Brooklyn, New York, to both bring attention to Goldin's fate and celebrate his life and artistic talents.

 In 2018, Goldin's father was reportedly told by politicians that the prisoners released in the Gilad Shalit prisoner exchange who were later rearrested would serve as bargaining chips for his sons body.
 Later in 2018, he said that Netanyahu had repeatedly promised the family that there would be no arrangement in Gaza without the return of Goldin and Shaul's bodies.